 In addition to the gender pay gap which is expressed with two measures, the ‘mean’ and the ‘average’, the bonus pay gap is also calculated.

-The report also provides insight into the proportion of women and men in the different pay bands: the population is split up into 4 quartiles according to the average hourly pay.
+The report gives insight into the proportion of women and men in the different pay bands: the population is split up into 4 quartiles according to the average hourly pay.

 Median and Mean Pay Gap